rust-lang/rfcs/text/3127-trim-paths.md

 - `macro` is primarily meant for panic messages embedded in binaries.
 - `diagnostics` is unlikely to be used on its own as it only affects console outputs, but is required for completeness.
 See [#87745](https://github.com/rust-lang/rust/issues/87745).
 - `unsplit-debuginfo` is used to sanitise debuginfo embedded in binaries.
 - `split-debuginfo` is used to sanitise debuginfo separate from binaries.
-This is may be used when debuginfo files are separate and the author still wants to distribute them.
+This may be used when debuginfo files are separate and the author still wants to distribute them.
 - `split-debuginfo-path` is used to sanitise the path embedded in binaries pointing to separate debuginfo files.
 This is likely needed in all contexts where `unsplit-debuginfo` is used, but it's technically a separate piece of information inserted by the linker, not rustc.